evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Performance

 The BMW iX1 xDrive30 has a maximum power of 230KW (313hp).
 The total torque is 494nm.
-The 0-100km/h sprint (0-62mph) is performed in 5,6 seconds.
-The top speed is 180 kph.
+The 0-100km/h sprint (0-62mph) takes 5,6 seconds.
+The top speed is 180 km/h.

 ## Battery, range, and charging